material-motion/material-motion/specifications/runtime/runtime.md

 <p style="text-align:center"><tt>feature: named plans</tt></p>

-Runtimes support named Plans.
+Schedulers support named Plans.
 Named Plans are plans with a name associated via the Transaction.

 Example use case: associating "behavior" with a target.